 Dawuni’s music has been featured in numerous television programs, including ER, Weeds and Dexter.
 In 2010, Dawuni’s song “African Soccer Fever” was included on the FIFA World Cup South Africa video game from EA Sports, one of many times Dawuni’s songs have been included in EA video games.
 Dawuni’s cover of John Lennon’s “Well Well Well” appeared on the digital bonus version of the Amnesty International benefit album “Instant Karma: The Amnesty International Campaign to Save Darfur” which was released by Warner Brothers in 2007 and featured appearances by U2, R.E.M., Aerosmith featuring Sierra Leone’s Refugee All Stars, Black Eyed Peas and others.
 Dawuni has also participated in the 2009 Playing for Change album, singing along with Bono on “War/No More Trouble” and Keb Mo’ on “Biko.”

 Rocky’s performances include appearing in front of 18,000 people in Toronto, Canada alongside Somalian superstar K’Naan and at the Freedom Awards in Los Angeles with pop sensation Jason Mraz.
-In July 2011 he performed at the prestigious Hollywood Bowl with the legendary Stevie Wonder during a night of “Global Soul” and appeared at France’s Les Estivales de la Perriere in August of the same year with Shaggy, Monty Alexander and Diana King where they joined together on a magical rendition of Bob Marley’s “No Woman, No Cry.”
-In March 2012, Rocky headlined the Balispirit Festival in Bali, Indonesia for the second time in three years and received a glowing feature in Rolling Stone Indonesia.
-In July 2013, Rocky appeared at Switzerland’s renowned Montreaux Jazz Festival.
+He has performed at the prestigious Hollywood Bowl with the legendary Stevie Wonder during a night of “Global Soul” and appeared at France’s Les Estivales de la Perriere with Shaggy, Monty Alexander and Diana King where they joined together on a magical rendition of Bob Marley’s “No Woman, No Cry.”
+Rocky has headlined the Balispirit Festival in Bali, Indonesia twice and received a glowing feature in Rolling Stone Indonesia.
+He has appeared at Switzerland’s renowned Montreaux Jazz Festival, Woodstock Poland, Colours Festival and many more.
 Rocky continues to tour the world and has increasingly been performing extensively in India, Africa, Europe, Australia and beyond as both a celebrated musician and activist.

 Dawuni’s sixth album, “Branches of the Same Tree,” was released worldwide on March 31st, 2015 by the Cumbancha record label and was subsequently nominated for a GRAMMY for “Best Reggae Album” at the 58th Annual GRAMMY Awards 2016.
 “Branches” continues to bring him an even wider international audience.
 Reflecting his maturity as an artist, the album highlights Dawuni’s ability to communicate a universal, uplifting message that crosses borders and reaches out to the hearts of millions.
 Branches features the Afro Dancehall mashup “African Thriller”and its striking accompanying video as well as “Shine A Light” which is a welcome bit of joy in these troubled times.